Misterfun88/Image-SegM-Pro/README.md

 \
 After segment assignment, the superpixel hierarchical clustering mechanism proceeds as follows:\
 1. Cycle through the subsequent four steps as long as the smallest cluster euclidean distance is below a set threshold:\
     1a.
-Identify pairs of neighboring segments for each of the 1
+Identify pairs of neighboring segments for each of the 1 to K superp